-Life insurance coverage is designed to help provide financial support and stability to an an employee’s family should they pass away.
-Included in the life insurance plan is Accidental Death and Dismemberment (AD&D) insurance, which provides an extra layer of protection in the event of a covered death or dismemberment as a result of an accident.
+Life insurance coverage offers financial support and stability for an employee’s family in the event of their passing.
+The plan includes Accidental Death and Dismemberment (AD&D) insurance, which provides additional benefits for a covered accidental death or dismemberment.

-Regular full-time employees are automatically enrolled in Group Basic Life and AD&D insurance through The Standard.
-This benefit is provided at no cost to the employee.
-Employee’s can also elect for optional life insurance for themselves and their eligible dependents.
-Employees chooses how much to purchase and pay the full cost of this coverage through payroll deductions.
+Regular full-time employees are automatically enrolled in Group Basic Life and AD&D insurance through The Standard at no cost to them.
+Employees also have the option to purchase additional life insurance coverage for themselves and their eligible dependents.
+Employees determine the amount of optional coverage they want and pay the full cost through payroll deductions.

 Benefit Details